Supporting imagery

 - The CPU fills VRAM with the required references for the sprite layer and Fix layer.

-- While the fetching occurs, the VDC uses the information on the line buffers to latch Palette RAM.
-This makes the latter send color pixel data to the Video DAC.
+- While fetching occurs, the VDC uses the information in the line buffers to latch Palette RAM.
+This causes the latter to send colour pixel data to the Video DAC.

 - The Video DAC outputs a video signal to the TV.

-Based on these steps, let me give you a thorough explanation using Art of Fighting 3 as an example.
+Based on these steps, let me provide a thorough explanation using Art of Fighting 3 as an example.

 Tiles

 In terms of colour composition, Palette RAM allows storing 256 colour palettes [10].
 Each palette is made of sixteen colours referencing 16-bit RGB values.
-Among all the available slots, there are two reserved entries: The ‘Reference color’, which must be hardcoded to $8000
+Among all the available slots, there are two reserved entries: the ‘Reference colour’, which must be hardcoded to $8000

-(pure black); and the ‘Backdrop color’ which encodes an arbitrary colour that is displayed in the absence of tiles.
+(pure black); and the ‘Backdrop colour’ which encodes an arbitrary colour that is displayed in the absence of tiles.

 The CPU may update Palette RAM at any moment, but it should only do so during blanking periods.
 Otherwise, a snowing effect will appear.